Rose-Yang1232/Yuwei_dojo/web-security/path-traversal-1/DESCRIPTION.md

   // Create an element for instructions. let instructionText = document.createElement('div');
   instructionText.className = 'calibrationInstruction';
-  instructionText.innerText = 'Calibration Instructions:\n\nPlease click on each red dot 5 times.
-Each dot will gradually become more opaque until it turns yellow when complete.';
+  instructionText.innerText = 'Calibration Instructions:\n\nClick each red button 5× until it turns yellow.\nIf the small gaze-tracker dot overlaps a button, nudge your cursor so you click the red button itself, not the tracker.';
   instructionText.style.position = 'absolute';
   instructionText.style.top = '10%';
   instructionText.style.left = '50%';